liebig/cron/README.md

 ## Installation

-**NOTE**: At the moment, this release is a workbench one.
-That means you need to copy it in your laravel workbench directory, not in the vendor folder.
-Besides there is no entry on packagist to install this package automatically with composer.
-With the first official release 1.0.0 we will change this.
-Thank you for your patience.

-1. Download the master branch (e.g. as ZIP or clone it)
-2. Extract all the files in YOURLARAVELFOLDER\workbench\liebig\cron\ directory (yes, you have to create the folders liebig\cron)
+1. Add `"liebig/cron": "dev-master"` to your `/laravel/composer.json` file at the `"require": {` section (Find more about composer at http://getcomposer.org/)
-3. Run the "composer update" command in your shell from YOURLARAVELFOLDER\workbench\liebig\cron\ (we need some additional libraries - find more about composer at http://getcomposer.org/)
+3. Run the `composer update --no-dev` command in your shell from your `/laravel/` directory
-4. Add 'Liebig\Cron\CronServiceProvider' to your 'providers' array in the app\config\app.php file
+4. Add `'Liebig\Cron\CronServiceProvider'` to your `'providers'` array in the `app\config\app.php` file
-5. Migrate the database with running the command 'php artisan migrate --bench="Liebig/Cron"'
+5. Migrate the database with running the command 'php artisan migrate --package="Liebig/Cron"'
-6. Now you can use \Liebig\Cron\Cron everywhere for free
+6. Now you can use `\Liebig\Cron\Cron` everywhere for free

 ---